ed-george/spla.sh/README.md

 spla.sh
 =======

+> We choose to go to program color funcs in Bash, not because it is easy, but because it is hard. - *John F. Kennedy*

 A bash script to perform color operations
 In future, this will do a lot more - I hope!